Ericson2314/Voxlap/readme.txt

 Therefore I HAD opted to dispense with assembly code altogether.
 Voxlap5 (the main Voxlap code) is littered with commented out replacement C for various assembly routines.
-Not all of it works as well as the assembly -- I think Ken mainly used it as a guide for writing the assembly and didn’t debug it as the program evolved -- but it’s certainly better than nothing.
-As to the external assembly, there is a macro that’s supposed to let the program run without it, but it leaves in a few missing linkages -- it was probably also ignored as the program evolved.
+Not all of it works as well as the assembly -- I think Ken mainly used it as a guide for writing the assembly and didnÂ’t debug it as the program evolved -- but itÂ’s certainly better than nothing.
+As to the external assembly, there is a macro thatÂ’s supposed to let the program run without it, but it leaves in a few missing linkages -- it was probably also ignored as the program evolved.
 For better or worse, the inline assembly and external assembly often relies on each other.
 On one hand, this means taking out one can help get rid of the other.
-On the other hand, it means it’s very difficult to replace the assembly incrementally and debug as you go.
+On the other hand, it means itÂ’s very difficult to replace the assembly incrementally and debug as you go.

 I learned of another assembly, JWASM, on IRC which is both cross-platform and